Common slow worm: Protected status in the UK

 In the United Kingdom, the slow worm has been granted protected status, alongside all other native British reptile species.
 The slow worm population has been declining, and under the Wildlife and Countryside Act 1981, to intentionally kill, injure, sell, or advertise to sell them is illegal.

-Ireland
+Biogeography

 The slow worm is assumed to be non-native in Ireland, possibly arriving in the 1900s.
 Due to their secretive habits they are difficult to observe and are sighted only in parts of County Clare and possibly County Galway, mainly in the Burren region.

 Evolutionary history

 Members of the genus Anguis, to which the slow worm belongs, first appeared in Europe during the Mammal Paleogene zone 14, between 43.5 and 41.2 million years ago, corresponding to the Lutetian stage of the Eocene.
 Remains assigned to the Anguis fragilis species complex are known from the late Miocene onwards.